IanBurke1/JEE_DocumentSimilarity_App/README.md

 ## Servlet
- servlet is a Java programming language class that is used to extend the capabilities of servers that host applications accessed by means of a request-response programming model.
+ Servlet is a Java programming language class that is used to extend the capabilities of servers that host applications accessed by means of a request-response programming model.
 Although servlets can respond to any type of request, they are commonly used to extend the applications hosted by web servers.

 ## DB4O
 db4o (Database for Objects) is the open source object database that enables developers to store and retrieve any application object with one line of code.

 ## Threads
+Multithreading refers to two or more tasks executing concurrently within a single program.
+A thread is an independent path of execution within a program.
+Many threads can run concurrently within a program.
+Every thread in Java is created and controlled by the java.lang.Thread class.

+# Conclusion
+I got the tomcat server up and running.
+I configured the database but couldnt get going with anything else.
+I am currently struggling with Java.